 In order to ensure consistent quality and productivity of manufacturing processes, it is important that all modules involved are up-to-date regarding their programs and their parameter settings.
 To achieve this, the following prerequisites must be fulfilled: Firstly, the latest version of a given program must be known.
 Secondly, it must be ensured that the automation devices are loaded with exactly those program versions that are supposed to run on them according to the specification.

-Monitoring the programs running on automation devices utilizing versiondog leads to the following consideration: If it can be made sure that all devices involved in a manufacturing process operate with exactly the same project version and parameter setting – thus matching the current version in the server archive, the following advantages will result:
+With versiondog, monitoring the programs running on automation devices is easy. versiondog ensures that all devices involved in a manufacturing process operate with exactly the same project version and parameter setting – thus matching the current version in the server archive.
+This provides a few advantages:

 - Optimizations resulting from an analysis of the process can be directly adopted in the project because the current version of the program and the configuration data are known for each automation device.